ibm-cloud-docs/databases-for-enterprisedb/connecting-psql.md

 The command prompts for the admin password and then runs the `psql` command line client to connect to the database.

-If you have not installed the cloud databases plug-in, connect to your {{site.data.keyword.databases-for-enterprisedb}} databases using `psql` by giving it the "composed" connection string.
+If you have not installed the cloud databases plug-in, connect to your {{site.data.keyword.databases-for-enterprisedb}} databases by using `psql` and giving it the "composed" connection string.
 It provides environment variables `PGPASSWORD` and `PGSSLROOTCERT`.
 Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the self-signed certificate.

 ```
 PGPASSWORD=$PASSWORD PGSSLROOTCERT=0b22f14b-7ba2-11e8-b8e9-568642342d40 psql 'host=4a8148fa-3806-4f9c-b3fc-6467f11b13bd.8f7bfd7f3faa4218aec56e069eb46187.databases.appdomain.cloud port=32325 dbname=ibmclouddb user=admin sslmode=verify-full'
 ```
 ## Using the self-signed certificate

-1. Copy the certificate information from the _Connections_ panel or the Base64 field of the connection information.
+1. Copy the certificate information from the _Connections_ pane or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the `ROOTCERT` environment variable.

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the `ROOTCERT` environment variable.